mukul-rathi/old-personal-website/_posts/2018-09-02-DebuggingLearningCurve.md

 These are general techniques useful not just for neural networks, but for debugging machine learning models in general.
 We've also looked at specific techniques to prevent neural networks from overfitting.

-So far in the series we have covered the foundations of standard feedforward neural networks and how we can get the best out of them, both in terms of optimising learning and ensuring generalisation.
+So far in the series we have covered the foundations of [standard feedforward neural networks]({% post_url 2018-08-29-FeedForwardNeuralNet %}){:target="_blank"} and how we can get the best out of them, both in terms of optimising learning and ensuring generalisation.

 Now that we have a strong base, we will shift our attention to more specialised neural network architectures in the next blog post.